 Interviews about creating positive habits and cultivating happiness

-This is the first article of our new column called “Inspire/d”, a series of quick interviews where incredible people share their best strategies to get a good balance between wellness and productivity.
+This is the fourth article of our “Inspire/d” column, a series of quick interviews where incredible people share their best strategies to get a good balance between wellness and productivity.

 The aim of this series is to create a supportive community where readers can learn new habits to improve their happiness and level of awareness.